Exasol In-Memory Database with Doctrine DBAL in PHP

-Exasol is an in memory database for business intelligence.
-It's sql syntax ist mostly oracle compatible.
-Doctrine has no built in support for the exasol database.
-But you can pass a pdo connection to doctine and tell the driver manager to use the OCI8 driver.
+Exasol is an in-memory database for business intelligence.
+Its SQL syntax is mostly Oracle-compatible.
+Doctrine has no built-in support for the Exasol database, but you can pass a pdo connection to Doctrine and tell the driver manager to use the OCI8 driver.

 require_once __DIR__.'/../vendor/autoload.php';